Instructional Design Portfolio

 Active Learning & Assessment Tools

-Teaching effectiveness at Rutgers
+Highest reported teaching effectiveness rating at Rutgers

 Approach